linuxboot/heads-wiki/Installing-and-Configuring/RecoveryShell.md

 Will not work in recovery shell due to missing secrets.

 Booting into Recovery is different than choosing Recovery from heads menus.
-These will not have the same pcr measurements in PCRs.
-Different kernel modules are loaded.
-Also entering the recovery shell modifies the PCR and wipes the secret, see [etc/functions](https://github.com/osresearch/heads/blob/master/initrd/etc/functions).
+The menus may have loaded USB if using a HOTP supported USB dongle when using a HOTP supporting board.
+These will not have the same TPM measurements in PCRs.
+Also, entering the recovery shell modifies the PCR and wipes the secret.
+See [etc/functions](https://github.com/osresearch/heads/blob/master/initrd/etc/functions).

 Upgrading Heads